Step-by-Step Guide to Creating Your Own Music Streaming App

 Defining the Music Streaming App’s Features and Functionality

 Start by identifying the core needs your music streaming app aims to fulfill for users.
 What primary experiences do you want to provide?
-This could be focused music listening, music discovery, or playlist curation.
+This could be focused on music listening, music discovery, or playlist curation.

 Consider essential features like: